SiddharthKola/DSA-in-Python/README.md

 # 📘 Data Structures and Algorithms (DSA) in Python

 Welcome to my **DSA Practice Repository** 🚀
-This repo contains Python implementations of common **algorithms** and **data structures**, with clean code, examples, and explanations.
+This repo contains Python implementations of common **algorithms** and **data structures**, with clean code, examples, and explainations.
 Perfect for **interview prep** and **competitive programming** 💡

 ---